-Loans to customers represent a considerable part of the company's total assets.
-The assessment of loan loss provisions is a model-based framework which includes assessments with elements of management judgment.
+Loans to customers represent a considerable part of total assets.
+The assessment of loan loss provisions is a model-based framework which includes judgment.
 The framework, is complex, includes considerable volumes of data and judgmental parameters.

-We focused on this area due to the significance of the impairment considerations for the value of loans in the financial statements, and the fact that the use of judgement has a potential to affect the profit for the period.
+We focused on this area due to the significance of the impairment considerations for the value of loans, and the fact that the use of judgement has a potential to affect the profit for the period.
 Furthermore, there is an inherent risk of errors because of the complexity and quantity of data involved in the modelling.